orthanc-mirrors/orthanc-book/Sphinx/source/plugins/advanced-storage.rst

 and will therefore not delete the files if you delete the related resources in Orthanc.

-If you set ``TakeOwnership`` to true, all indexed files will belong to Orthanc and will therefore delete the files if you delete the related resources in Orthanc.
+If you set ``TakeOwnership`` to true, all indexed files will belong to Orthanc and Orthanc will therefore delete the files if you delete the related resources in Orthanc.

 Setting ``TakeOwnership`` to true is useful e.g. when you have been using Orthanc with the default SQLite DB and you wish to switch to PostgreSQL.
 Orthanc will then be able